Forces That Shape the Earth - NEW!

 GRADES: 2 -3

 Fossils provide evidence about the types of plants and animals that lived long ago.
 Students learn that fossils are mineral replacements, preserved remains, or traces of organisms that lived in the past.
-We focus on dinosaurs and set up five hands-on stations with real fossils and replicas for students to explore.
-Some of the real fossils include amber with insect inclusions, dinosaur stomach stones, coprolite, fern imprint, and triceratops bones.
-Replicas of dinosaur claws, teeth, eggs and many more!
+Some of the real fossils include amber with insect inclusions, dinosaur stomach stones, coprolite, fern imprint, triceratops bones.
+(Replicas of dinosaur claws, teeth, eggs, and many more!)

-Students are presented with an exciting introduction to the three rock types by a staff science educator.
+Students are presented with an exciting introduction to the three rock types.
 They learn about rock formations and properties using an extensive museum collection of rocks and crystals.
 Four stations are set up for hands-on exploration.

 outreach programs for GRADEs k- 1 are 45 minutes.